 Here’s an overview of how a Health Care Spending Account works:

-- First, the employer defines coverage limits offered to employees' healthcare spending account based on their title.
+- First, the employer defines coverage limits offered to employees' HSA based on their title.
 For example, $20,000 for Senior Managers, $10,000 for Managers, and $5,000 for other employees.

-- The employer funds the HSA by depositing funds and all of its workers can benefit from it.
+- The employer funds the HSA by depositing funds.

 - The individual employee pays the expenses out of pocket at the time of service.